 Just one mile north of Langlois, you’ll find Dragonfly Farm on the east side of the highway.
 This small, family-run nursery and greenhouse offers produce, nursery plants, baskets, herb boxes and farm fresh eggs.
 Rabbits, goats and chickens make this a fun stop for families.

 As travelers pass through the town of Langlois, the crowded parking lot might reveal the popularity of the small Langlois Market, especially around lunch or dinnertime.
-It’s a popular stop for locals, known for its famous hot dogs with homemade mustard, deli sandwiches and burgers made from Oregon grass-fed beef.
+Though not an official point on the Wild Rivers Coast Farm Trail, it’s a popular stop for locals, known for its famous hot dogs with homemade mustard, deli sandwiches and burgers made from Oregon grass-fed beef.
 Inside, it’s no typical convenience store.
 The produce case is loaded with fresh vegetables and berries from local growers.
 The market also offers farm fresh, free-range chicken eggs from nearby Carnahan’s Chickens & Eggs.
 Other locally-produced items you can purchase there include packaged Oregon grass-fed beef raised in nearby Sixes, locally caught and canned tuna from Ocean Harvest, jams from nearby Misty Meadows and Sea Mist cranberry wine from Bandon.

 The largest farm on the Wild Rivers Coast Farm Tour, Valley Flora Farm, can be visited just south of Langlois by turning east and driving 1.5 miles up Floras Creek Road off Highway 101.
 (Watch for chickens along the road from nearby Carnahan’s Chicken & Eggs as you drive this route.)
 The produce that doesn’t go to Valley Flora’s Community Supported Agriculture (CSA) subscribers is sold at their farm stand and local markets or is served at some of the region’s finest restaurants.
 In addition to vegetables, the farm offers pre-picked and U-pick strawberries, blackberries, loganberries, tayberries, marionberries, ollalieberries, flowers and herbs in season.
 You can also find the farm’s own Cranky Baby Hot Sauce, jams and fresh baked pie available at the farm stand.